violethaze74/eclipse/README.md

 	 and follow the process to install the recommended plugin connectors.

+5. Create and initialize a launch configuration:

-  1. Right-click the `gcloud-eclipse-tools.launch` file under the `trunk` module in the `Package Explorer`.
+  1. Right-click the `gcloud-eclipse-tools.launch` file under the `google-cloud-eclipse` module in the `Package Explorer`.

-  1. Select `Run Configurations...`
+  1. Select `Run As` > `Run Configurations...`

+  1. Set variables required for launch:

     1. Go to the second tab for `Arguments`

-  1. Click the `Variables...` button
+    1. Click the `Variables...` button for `VM argument:`

     1. Click the `Edit variables...` button

     1. Click `New...`

-  1. Set the name to `oauth_id`, and the value to the value you want to use, description optional
+    1. Set the name to `oauth_id`, and the value to the value you want to use (description optional)

     1. Click `OK`, the variable will appear in the list

     1. Repeat steps 6-8 but use `oauth_secret` as the name and use the corresponding value

     1. Click `OK` to close the edit variables dialog

     1. Click `Cancel` to close the variable selection dialog

     1. Click `Apply` to apply the changes to the run config

-  1. From the `Run` menu select `Run History > gcloud-eclipse-tools`
+  1. From the `Run` menu, select `Run History > gcloud-eclipse-tools`

   1. A new instance of Eclipse launches with the plugin installed.